hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 which(is.na(annotations_ahb$entrezid)) %>%  length()
 ```

 That's more than half of our genes!
 If we plan on using Entrez ID results for downstream analysis, we should definitely keep this in mind.
 If you look at some of the Ensembl IDs from our query that returned NA, these map to pseudogenes (i.e [ENSG00000265439](https://useast.ensembl.org/Homo_sapiens/Gene/Summary?g=ENSG00000265439;r=6:44209766-44210063;t=ENST00000580735)) or non-coding RNAs (i.e. [ENSG00000265425](http://useast.ensembl.org/Homo_sapiens/Gene/Summary?g=ENSG00000265425;r=18:68427030-68436918;t=ENST00000577835)).
-The discrepanacy (which we can expect to observe) between databases is due to the fact that each implements its own different computational approaches for generating the gene builds.
+The discrepancy (which we can expect to observe) between databases is due to the fact that each implements its own different computational approaches for generating the gene builds.

 ### Using AnnotationHub to create our tx2gene file